Luftare/world-walker/tasks/prd-minimal-gps-game-prototype.md

 1. **Feature Variety**: Should different hexagons have different types of features, or all the same for now?
 2. **Grid Persistence**: Should populated hexagon data persist between sessions?
-3. **Movement Precision**: What tolerance should be used for "reaching" the position marker?
-4. **Camera Rotation Speed**: What should be the rotation speed for QE controls?
+3. **Camera Rotation Speed**: What should be the rotation speed for QE controls?
-5. **Populate Distance**: What distance should trigger hexagon population?
+4. **Populate Distance**: What distance should trigger hexagon population?

 ## Configuration Parameters